virtual-labs/exp-image-histogram-iiith/experiment/procedure.md

 1. Select image from the mosaic using 'select image' option

-a) Select region of the image to load it in the input image panel
+2. Select region of the image to load it in the input image panel

-2. Select one option from 'Full Image Histogram' and 'Divided Histogram'
+3. Select one option from 'Full Image Histogram' and 'Divided Histogram'

-3. Select run option to perform the operations
+4. Select run option to perform the operations

-a) Output result will be displayed in the output panel
+5. Output result will be displayed in the output panel

 **(B) Processing:**

 1. Select image from the mosaic using 'select image' option

-a.
-Select region of the image to load it in the input image panel
+2. Select region of the image to load it in the input image panel

-2. Select one option from Global histogram equalization, Local histogram equalization and Filtering on histogram
+3. Select one option from Global histogram equalization, Local histogram equalization and Filtering on histogram

 **Interesting Observations**